 Phonics teaching will follow the ‘Read Write Inc publication’ (RWI).
 It is a consistent, rigorous and dynamic literacy programme to teach EVERY child to read by the age of six.
 Using synthetic phonics, children quickly learn to blend letter sounds together following a fun and effective programme.

 The RWI programme has been proven to be a very successful method of teaching every child to read and write using phonics.
 Evidence of this can be found in the Ofsted Report: ‘Reading by six: how the best schools do it.’

 All children in KS1 will be following the programme.
 They will have already been assessed, so will be put into groups and given the appropriate RWI reading and workbooks to follow.
 The programme can also be followed by older children to catch up.
 KS1 will be using RWI as their reading scheme.

 In reading we will use a variety of approaches such as:

-- shared reading,
+- shared reading

-- independent reading and
+- independent reading

-- guided reading;
+- guided reading

-strategies that enable children to construct meaning from a variety of fiction and non-fiction texts; a strong decoding and spelling foundation using a blend of phonics and visual techniques to suit the learning needs of the individual child.
+These are strategies that enable children to construct meaning from a variety of fiction and non-fiction texts; a strong decoding and spelling foundation using a blend of phonics and visual techniques to suit the learning needs of the individual child.
 However it will be whole texts that will be used as the basis for learning in all areas of literacy.
 Teaching and learning approaches and styles are adopted using the practices associated with the “Power of Reading” project developed by the Centre for Literacy in Primary Education (CLPE).

 In Key Stage 2, reading will be taught to the whole class from a whole text.
 Learning will be scaffolded and differentiated according to need and a range of different learning styles and approaches put in place to enable effective learning to take place for all.
 This learning will then be transferred to the literacy lesson and other areas of the curriculum as appropriate.